Nuno Borges (tennis)

 Nuno Borges (/pt/; (Note: In isolation, Borges is pronounced /pt/.) born 19 February 1997) is a Portuguese professional tennis player.
-He has a career-high ATP singles ranking of world No. 30, achieved on 9 September 2024 and a doubles ranking of No. 69, achieved on 19 September 2022.
+He has a career-high ATP singles ranking of world No. 30, achieved in September 2024, to become the second highest-ranked Portuguese player, after João Sousa (No. 28).
+He has a best a doubles ranking of No. 69, achieved in September 2022.
 He is currently the No. 1 singles player from Portugal.

 Borges won his first ATP singles title at the 2024 Swedish Open in Båstad, Sweden.
 In the final, he beat Rafael Nadal, becoming one of only five players (with Federer, Djokovic, Murray and Zeballos) to beat Nadal in a clay court final.
 He also has one title in doubles.

 Juniors

 Borges had a combined ITF juniors ranking of world No. 44, achieved on 13 April 2015.

 US College career

 Borges played US college tennis at Mississippi State University from 2015 to 2019 while graduating with a degree in Kinesiology.
 As a player of the Mississippi State Bulldogs he reached the NCAA singles final in 2019, was Intercollegiate Tennis Association National Player of the Year in 2019, and won the SEC Player of the Year Award three times (2017, 2018, 2019), having ranked #1 in both singles and doubles at the national level.